Jacob-Lasky/iseetv/README.md

 <hr></hr>

-This is the IseeTV project.
+This is the ISeeTV project.
 It was created due to the lack of dockerized IPTV clients.
 The spirit of the project is "ease" - meaning:
 - Easy to navigate
 - Easy to deploy
 - Easy to contribute